tomik395/Detect_RoadandCars/README.md

 # Detect Road and Cars

-A Python program that applies image processing techniques and object detection algorithms to detect roads and cars in an image.
+A Python program that applies image processing techniques and object detection algorithms to detect roads and cars in an image or video.

 ## Description

 This Python script uses the OpenCV library for image processing and object detection.
-The script follows these steps:
+The script follows these steps for every frame:

 1. Image filtering: The image is transformed to grayscale and blurred using a Gaussian window.
 Then, edge detection is performed using the Canny edge detection method.